 Vulnerability Scanning Frequency Best Practices

-So you’ve decided to set up a vulnerability scanning programme, great.
+So you’ve decided to set up a vulnerability scanning program, great.
 That’s one of the best ways to avoid data breaches.
 How often you should run your scans though isn’t such a simple question.
-The answers aren’t the same for every type of organisation, or every type of system you’re scanning.
-This guide will help you understand the questions you should be asking, and help you come up with the answers that are right for you.
+The answers aren’t the same for every type of organization, or every type of system you’re scanning.
+This guide will discuss vulnerability scanning frequency best practices, to help you understand the questions you should be asking, and help you come up with the answers that are right for you.

 How often should vulnerability scans be run